 Control points work almost like the outposts found in recent Far Cry games.
 They are initially filled with enemies, but once you’ve taken control of them you can spawn there or fast-travel to them.
 These control points are useful for more than just spawning.
 You get a good amount of loot and XP for liberating them.
 Plus, these areas will spawn friendly computer-controlled allies who will patrol around the area, making it safer to travel in that part of the map.

 While it might be tempting to just focus on missions, control points, and random activities, you should also take some time to just explore the world.
-Players are reporting secret bosses and hidden missions dotted around the map.
+There are secret bosses and hidden missions dotted around the map.
 Beyond that, the map is filled with loot containers and collectibles.
 These will give you more XP and items.

 During missions, you might find locked chests.
 You will need a faction key to unlock them.
-They can be found underground in small utility boxes that hang on the walls in different tunnels and sewers below DC.
+They can be found underground in small utility boxes that hang on the walls in different tunnels and sewers below DC and NYC.
 To find entrance points to the underground section of the world, look on the map for yellow arrows pointing down.
 These mark manhole covers or other entrances to the dirt sewers below.

 Projects are important.
 Getting them done quickly will help you level up faster and will unlock new blueprints sooner.
 A great way to quickly knock these projects out is to hold onto gloves, vests, knee-pads, and holsters.
 Many projects at the first settlement, will require some of this gear.
 So don’t sell those crappy gloves you found.
 Hold on to them and donate them to a project when they are needed.
 If they are taking up too much room, just pop some into your stash for later.